foxssake/plenticons/README.md

-# ManyTags
+# plenticons

-ManyTags is a pack of icons to use with custom nodes in the [Godot] editor.
+plenticons is a pack of icons to use with custom nodes in the [Godot] editor.

 Often, when working on projects, it would be nice to have some custom icons for specific nodes, but finishing the project is a big enough task in itself.